Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

 Instead, maybe it was about the world and how you moved through it. [tool tip="Solitudeoftheforest-likes"]The feelings that'd invoke[/tool].
 The tradeoffs you'd make regarding backtracking...
 A return to an era where you weren't playing for "100% items found", where secrets were actually secrets, and you had no way to know what you were missing.

-Dark Souls isn't a Metroidvania, not because it can't be [tool tip="The Lens says Dark Souls is one of the best Metroidvanias"]viewed through the -vania lens[/tool], but because it's [tool tip="Some overly evolved pseudo wRPG Legend-of-Zelda-like"]many other things first[/tool].
+Dark Souls isn't a Metroidvania, not because it can't be [tool tip="The Lens says Dark Souls is one of the best Metroidvanias"]viewed through the -vania lens[/tool], but because its [tool tip="Some overly evolved pseudo wRPG Legend-of-Zelda-like"]many other things first[/tool].

 It shares the same goals, though.
 Encouraging deep exploration by constructing an interconnected world that gives the space you occupy *meaning*.
 Because it *isn't a metroidvania* it didn't risk falling into the *traps* of metroidvanias.
 Dark Souls was a moment of clarity to ask... what do we actually want out of these games?